uceekw1/kw565-coursework-5/README.md

 - **README.md<br />**
     file explaining this project and repository structure.<br />
 - **source<br />**
-    folder containing main source files of this project.<br />
+    folder containing main source files of this project.The main.c and hardareinit.c files are the major work.
+While the other c files are referenced from Freescale's spi_loop_back, I2C and GPIO example projects. <br />
 - **tools<br />**
     folder containing armgcc toolchain files.<br />